mesosphere/dcos-docs-site/pages/1.11/installing/trial/index.md

 ---

-Two tools automate the local installation of DC/OS for development and testing:
+The following two tools automate the local installation of DC/OS for development and testing:

 - [DC/OS Vagrant](https://github.com/dcos/dcos-vagrant/) - DC/OS on virtual nodes using Vagrant and VirtualBox
 - [DC/OS Docker](https://github.com/dcos/dcos-docker/) - DC/OS on containerized nodes using Docker